caleb-andrade/DDLP-PhD-Thesis/README.md

 ### Scheinerman's model

-This code is to experimentally test Scheinerman's Theorem about the connectivity threshold for random interval graphs.Scheinermann.py takes as arguments:
+This code is to experimentally test Scheinerman's Theorem about the connectivity threshold for random interval graphs.
+Scheinermann.py takes as arguments:

     width = 1.0
     min_radius = 0.0